-The neuro ICU attendings will be primarily responsible for the students and will be assisted by ED, Neurosurgery and neurology residents rotating through the ICU as well as the neurosurgery attending.
+The Neuroscience ICU attendings will be primarily responsible for the students and will be assisted by ED attendings,

-The students will be assessed by the neuro ICU staff, faculty and residents using standard UNM forms in accordance with the PRIME criteria.
-An outstanding student should demonstrate excellent clinical skills, outstanding fund of knowledge, self-education and interpersonal relationship.
+The students will be assessed by the neuro ICU staff, faculty, and residents using standard UNM forms in accordance with the PRIME criteria.
+An outstanding student should demonstrate excellent clinical skills, outstanding fund of knowledge, self-education, and interpersonal relationship.